Artur Sobiech: Club career

 On 29 June 2021, Sobiech made his return to Polish football by signing a two-year contract with Lech Poznań.
 Brought in as a back-up for club's captain Mikael Ishak, Sobiech saw limited playing time due to health issues.
 He contributed to the club's Ekstraklasa championship in the 2021–22 campaign, and scored the third of Lech's goals in a 3–2 away win over Italian side Fiorentina in a UEFA Europa Conference League quarter-final match on 20 April 2023.
 On 23 May 2024, having not made a single appearance that year after suffering a knee injury during the winter break, Lech announced Sobiech would leave the club at the end of the season.

 On 30 August 2024, Sobiech joined Cypriot First Division club Ethnikos Achna on a one-year deal, with an option for another year.

-On 4 July 2025, Sobiech retired from professional football.
+On 4 July 2025, Sobiech retired from professional football after enrolling in the UEFA Executive Master for International Players course.